Sistine Chapel ceiling: Sibyls

 The Sibyls were prophetic women who were resident at shrines or temples throughout the Classical world.
+These women were similar to Christian prophets in the sense that they were "spokeswomen for the divine oracles" and served as a "mouthpiece of the gods".
+Furthermore, the Sibyls embodied feminine figures that received messages from the gods and prophesized said messages to the ancient Greeks and Romans who heavily regarded their divinatory practices.
+Their prophecies predate those of the Christian prophets and were contextually paganistic due to the commonly known beliefs at that time.

+Authors from antiquity utilized the Greco-Roman Sibyls to legitimize Christianity.
 The papal court generally regarded antiquity as setting the stage for Christianity.
-For example, the Cumaean Sibyl is quoted by 1st-century BC Roman poet Virgil in his Fourth Eclogue as declaring that "a new progeny of Heaven" would bring about a return of the "Golden Age".
+The text Divine Institutes by Lactanitus, a Christian author that was an advisor to Emperor Constantine in 280, was one of the first texts composed to legitimize Christianity and convert pagans and gentiles to the religion.
+In Divine Institutions, Lactantius states “Another Sibyl ... conveyed the word of God to man and said ‘I am the only god and there is no other.’”, validating monotheism from the written account of a pagan Sibyl.
+Additionally, the Cumaean Sibyl is quoted by 1st-century BC Roman poet Virgil in his Fourth Eclogue as declaring that "a new progeny of Heaven" would bring about a return of the "Golden Age".
 Many people during the Renaissance interpreted this as foretelling the birth of Jesus.

-There was an increasing interest in the remains of Rome's pagan past within the Catholic Church; scholars had turned from reading Mediaeval ecclesiastical Latin texts to classical Latin and the philosophies of the Classical world were studied along with the writings of St Augustine.
+This association of the Sibyls with Christianity also progresses into Christian worship in the Middle Ages, as they appeared in the Dies Irae Latin hymn produced by either the Franciscan or Dominican monastic order.
+The hymn utilizes the pagan Sybil as a witness to David's lineage to Christ and uses these figures from Greco-Roman antiquity to support the Christian beliefs of the coming of Christ from an era before the prophets.
+There was an increasing interest in the remains of Rome's pagan past within the Catholic Church; scholars had turned from reading Medieval ecclesiastical Latin texts to classical Latin and the philosophies of the Classical world were studied along with the writings of St Augustine.
 Thus, the presence of five pagan prophets in the Sistine Chapel is not surprising.
+Furthermore, this is not the first appearance of Sibyls within a Christian church.
+Michelangelo's mentor Domenico Ghirlandaio painted Sibyls on the ceiling of Santa Trinita's Sassetti Chapel approximately 20 years prior to the start of the Sistine Chapel ceiling.

 It is not known why Michelangelo selected the five particular Sibyls that were depicted, given that there were ten possibilities.
 O'Malley suggests that the four besides the Cumaean Sibyl were selected for a wide geographic coverage, as they come from Africa, Asia, Greece and Ionia.

 Vasari says of the Erythraean Sibyl: "This figure is extraordinarily beautiful owing to the expression of its face, the arrangement of its hair, and the style of its garments, not to mention its bare arms, which are as beautiful as the rest of the body."